 This soap is vegetarian and vegan-friendly.
 All the photos in this article were taken by me.

 Definitions of Some Soap-Making Terms

 Lye: A mixture of sodium hydroxide/caustic soda and a liquid, usually distilled water or milk.

-Saponification: when lye and fat/oil react together to form soap.
+Saponification: The process when lye and fat/oil react together to form soap.

 Trace: The stage in the soap making process where saponification is achieved.
 This can be seen when the soap mixture is of a custard-like consistency and marks/traces are left behind in the mixture when the tip of a knife or spatula is run through it.
 If you carefuly pick-up some of the mixture with the spatula and let it drip back down into the bowl, it will also leave traces/marks in the mixture.
 The pictures on the right show examples of this.
 The one on top shows a perfect trace.
 The one below shows what happens if you don't pour the soap into molds immediately after trace - the soap has started to set.
 This will make it harder to pour into molds - not impossible but harder - and it will not give you smooth looking bars.

 To make Castile soap you'll need the following equipment:

 - Molds (clean empty milk cartons are fine)